openeemeter/caltrack/data-prep/README.md

 - If two duplicate records have identical consumption traces but different date ranges select the more complete record having more dates.
 If the dates are contiguous, or there are overlapping dates with the same usage values, combine the two traces into a single trace.

-- If they have the same date ranges, but different usage values, the project is flagged and the record is exluded from the sample.
+- If they have the same date ranges, but different usage values, the project is flagged and the record is excluded from the sample.

 ### Creating Work Start and Work End dates from raw project data